Linda Evangelista Is Done Hiding After Alleged Botched Procedure

 Now, Evangelista says, she can't even "put my arms flat along my side" and avoids looking in the mirror because "it doesn't look like me."

 "Why do we feel the need to do these things [to our bodies]?
 I always knew I would age.
 And I know that there are things a body goes through.
-But I just didn't think I would look like this," she says.
+But I just didn't think I would look like this," she tells the magazine.
 "I don't recognize myself physically, but I don't recognize me as a person any longer either.
 She is sort of gone."

 Evangelista hopes that, by coming forward with her story, she can help people who are going through similar things.